☎️ Advice on +43 (0) 664 1923560

 Rule of thumb:

-• Soft material → hard metallic bond
+• Soft material → hard metal bond

-• Hard material → soft metallic bond
+• Hard material → soft metal bond

-To the Saw Blades
+To the saw blades

 How are diamond saw blades sharpened?